ziggythehamster/ignitionserver/docs/readme.txt

 This _might_ run under UNIX/Linux with Wine, but you will have to play with it yourself (i.e. do not post to the support tracker; WE CAN NOT HELP YOU!)

+Remember to disable DIE in your ircx.conf file.

 	===========++++++++===========++++++++===========

 4. Frequently Asked Questions